An Overview of Shoulder Fracture Repair

 - For pain management, Dr. Millett can prescribe a pain medication.
 Please take as prescribed and follow the precautions listed for the drug.
 You also may take over-the-counter medicines for pain.

 - Do not remove your sutures—they will disintegrate by themselves.
-Follow the incision site care instructions that are given to you after your surgery.
+Follow the incision site care instructions that are given to you after your shoulder surgery.